 17.1 It is important that Mansfield staff should be careful about speaking to the media and this is particularly so when there is a risk that confidential or special category data might be inadvertently disclosed.
-The Principal will coordinate response to such enquiries.
-The University News and Information Office is always able to give advice.
+All media enquiries should be referred to the Communications Team, and no statement or comment should be given without the approval of the Principal.
+Normally the Principal will be the person to respond.
 In cases of student death, the Student Tragedy Guidance should be followed.